sgothel/direct_bt/README.md

 Starting with version 2.3, the previously refactored *TinyB* has been removed completely.

 Motivation was lack of detailed Bluetooth support, inclusive increasing diversion with *Direct-BT*.
-Furthermore, work is underway for `BLE slave periphal and GATT server` support and its mapping to *BlueZ D-Bus* is questionable and would be resource intensive.
+Furthermore, work is underway for `BLE slave peripheral and GATT server` support and its mapping to *BlueZ D-Bus* is questionable and would be resource intensive.

 ## Changes